 Christine Blaine teaches inorganic, general chemistry, and advanced laboratory courses.
 She is also active in teaching and mentoring students in senior thesis.
-Her research studies the impact of road salting on the Pike River Watershed, specifically examining chloride and metal ion concentrations in water samples due to water runoff from roadways and sidewalks.

 Prof. Blaine also serves as a Carthage Noyce Scholarship Program Co-Principal Investigator — an area she has brought expertise to due to her science outreach work with elementary and middle schools in the Kenosha area.
 She is committed to doing engaging and active science with all children to foster curiosity and a passion for science.
 She also serves as a liaison between KUSD schools and Carthage College.